 What are Greenshoots grants used to pay for?

-We have recently updated the application criteria for which we will consider funding applications:
+The criteria for which we will consider funding applications is as follows:

 Getting active and being connected